-Another of Ms. Depp's notable concerns during her tenure was schools for the African-American children of Barren County.
-Perhaps her own education and dedication to her profession led her to the progressive idea (for the time) that all children are deserving of the benefits of an education, especially since historians believe her ancestors were slaveholders prior to the Civil War.
+Another of Ms. Depp's notable concerns during her tenure was schools for the African American children of Barren County.
+Perhaps her own education and dedication to her profession led her to the progressive idea (for the time) that all children, including African American children and girls, are deserving of the benefits of an education.

 Her memoirs reflect that she was aggravated by politics and education being harnessed together.
 She refused to run for reelection on anything but "a clean, independent ticket."
 She went on to express that, "since I was a child I have studied and studied hard to be a true woman.
 I have always tried to raise the standard of education above dishonesty and wrong."

 A true visionary and education reformer in Kentucky, Ms. Depp is honored with a bronze marker in Barren County, KY, has been inducted into the Kentucky Women's History Project, and was featured in the recent Award-Winning Documentary, Dreamers and Doers: Voices of Kentucky Women, by Michael Breeding Media.

 Nettie Depp will be honored with a bronze portrait in the Kentucky State Capitol where she can greet and inspire tens of thousands of school children each year who attend tours of the Capitol.